arminha/covet/README.md

 ```
 $ covet web -h

-covet-web
 Start a web server to handle scan jobs

-USAGE:
-    covet web [FLAGS] [OPTIONS] <SCANNER>
+Usage: covet web [OPTIONS] <SCANNER>

-FLAGS:
-    -h, --help      Prints help information
+Arguments:
+  <SCANNER>  The hostname of the scanner

+Options:
       --no-tls            Do not use TLS to secure the connection to the scanner

-OPTIONS:
+  -p, --port <PORT>       Port to use for the web server [default: 3000]
   -l, --listen <ADDR>     Listen address to use for the web server [default: 127.0.0.1]
-    -p, --port <PORT>      Port to use for the web server [default: 3000]

-ARGS:
-    <SCANNER>    The hostname of the scanner
+      --disable-jpeg-fix  Do not fix the heigt of JPEG files scanned from the automatic document feeder
+  -h, --help              Print help
 ```

 ### Command line scanning